Tracking Overview

 If you use Stripe subscriptions:

-Without the subscription metadata, renewals may not be attributable.
+Without subscription metadata, renewals may not be attributable.

 What Most Teams Choose